Close Menu

 Solution: Given consecutive terms are 10-r , a , r +2

-According to formula of Arthritic mean
+According to the formula of Arthritic mean

 ⇒ (10-r ) + ( r +2 ) = 2a